mike-lischke/antlr4ng/ReadMe.md

 ## Tests and Benchmarks

 This runtime is monitored for performance regressions.
-The times below were taken on a Mac Studio M1 Max with 32GB RAM (Sonoma 14.2).
+The times below were taken on a Mac Studio M1 Max with 32GB RAM (Sequoia 15.3.1).

 ### Running the Tests